folkzb/magalu/script-qa/cli-doc/network/ports/delete/help.md

 ## Product catalog:
 - Flags:
 - -h, --help             help for delete
-- --port-id anyValue   port_id: ID of the Port to delete
+- --port-id string   port_id: ID of the Port to delete (required)
-- Use --port-id=help for more details (required)
 - -v, --version          version for delete

 ## Other commands:
 - Global Flags: